GianlucaGuarini/icaro/README.md

 ```

-Icaro will let you listen also nested object, all the non primitive properties added to an icaro object will be automatically converted into icaro observable objects
+`icaro` will let you listen also nested object, all the non primitive properties added to an `icaro` object will be automatically converted into `icaro` observable objects

 ```js
 const obj = icaro({})